acganesh/acganesh.github.io/site/content/posts/transformers.md

 - Does not require any training, which can be time-consuming and expensive.
 - Can test model outputs layer-by-layer to validate the correctness of different components.
-- Get a satisfying payoff at the end with a working model.
+- Get a satisfying payoff at the end with a working model, and develop an understanding of the model that is more detailed than what is found in the paper.

 This is the strategy adopted in Jay Mody's [picoGPT](https://github.com/jaymody/picoGPT) and Andrej Karpathy's [nanoGPT](https://github.com/karpathy/nanoGPT).